-As you can see in this picture, sunburn can be so severe that blistering appears.
-When this happens, do not use any of the above-mentioned remedies.
+As you can see in the picture above, sunburns can be so severe that blistering appears.
+When this happens, do not use any of the above mentioned remedies.

 What you can do is to apply clean bandages to prevent any infection that might develop.